crazilazi/NFTMintingDapp/README.md

-# whitelist-dapp
+# NFT minting dapp

-A dapp to whitelist ether blockchain user
+A dapp to whitelist and mint nft on ether blockchain